Updates Related To COVID-19

 - COVID-19 signage across campus in compliance with guidelines at the state level

-Q: Will we be required to wear masks when we return to church?
+Q: Will we be asked to wear masks when we return to church?

-A: No. Masks will be optional in Phase 3 in accordance to all federal and state guidelines.
-We will have masks available for anyone who wants to wear one but doesn’t have access to one.
+A: Yes.
+Masks are required for all indoor activities in Phase 3 in accordance with state guidelines.
+We will have masks available for anyone who wants to wear one, but doesn’t have access to one.

-Q: Are children’s volunteers going to have any checks before serving with kids?
+Q: Will children’s areas be open immediately?
+Are children’s volunteers going to have any checks before serving with kids?

 Q: During adult service will we have different seating or will it be like we’ve known it to be?